-- 6. If the two teams appear with uniforms of the same color, the team listed 1st on the official program (following the Berger table) and so listed on the score sheet (before the toss), shall change the uniforms. - 7.
-The team coaching staff (as approved in the Preliminary Inquiry) must conform to one of the following dress code options along a match:

-- 7.1 All to wear the team training suit and polo shirt of the same color and style or, - 7.2 All to wear dress jacket, collared dress shirt, tie (for men) and formal slacks of the same color and style except the team therapist who may wear the team training suit and polo shirt
+- 6. If the two teams appear with uniforms of the same color, the team listed 1st on the official program, shall change the uniforms.
+The referees only must report to the GTD for his/her final decision. - 7.
+The team coaching staff must conform to one of the following dress code options along a match: - 7.1 All to wear the team training suit and polo shirt of the same color and style or,

-This means that if the coach takes off his/her dress jacket or training suit jacket, all the other officials must take off their dress jackets or training suit jackets at the same time in order to be consistently dressed.

-8. Before the match in due time the referees must apply a careful cross-checking in order to control, if the actual players' numbers are according to the team roster recorded in the score sheet.
-In this way any discrepancies may be discovered that may disturb later the normal flow of the game.
+- 7.2 All to wear dress jacket, collared dress shirt, tie (for men) and formal slacks of the same color and style except the team therapist who may wear the team training suit and polo shirt. - This means that if the coach takes off his/her dress jacket or training suit jacket, all the other officials must take off their dress jackets or training suit jackets at the same time in order to be consistently dressed. - 8.
+Before the match in due time the referees must apply a careful cross-checking in order to control whether the actual players' numbers are according to the team roster which has been recorded in the score sheet.
+In this way any discrepancies may be discovered which, if discovered later, may disturb the normal flow of the game.
+This requires (according to the rule text 2022-24) that the players wear playing uniform for the entire protocol and net warm up (Rule 7.2.3).